nrwl/nx/docs/shared/recipes/local-executors.md

 This example describes a single option for the executor that is a `string` called `textToEcho`.
 When using this executor, specify a `textToEcho` property inside the options.

-In our `impl.ts` file, we're creating an `Options` interface that matches the json object being described here.
+In our `executor.ts` file, we're creating an `Options` interface that matches the json object being described here.

-### impl.ts
+### executor.ts

-The `impl.ts` contains the actual code for your executor.
+The `executor.ts` contains the actual code for your executor.
 Your executor's implementation must export a function that takes an options object and returns a `Promise<{ success: boolean }>`.

 ```typescript
 import type { ExecutorContext } from '@nrwl/devkit';